 Adapting to the “new normal” post-COVID

-After a tumultuous and challenging two years for many small businesses, including ourselves here at British Gift Box, COVID-19 restrictions have thankfully been lifted in the UK and across most of the world.
+After a tumultuous and challenging couple of years for many small businesses, including ourselves here at British Gift Box, COVID-19 restrictions have thankfully been lifted in the UK and across most of the world.
+Indeed, on 5th May 2023 the WHO declared an end to COVID-19 as a global health emergency, albeit it is not the end of the pandemic itself.
 We were fortunate to have been able to continue to send our Gift Boxes to your loved ones across the world throughout the pandemic although global restrictions made it a much more difficult to always deliver our service to the levels that we set for ourselves.
 Thank you so much for your patience and encouragement during this time.

 Because we send nearly all our Gift Boxes overseas, many of the challenges created by the pandemic remain in the “new normal”.
 These are detailed below so we’d ask you to make yourself aware of them to understand what they could mean for any orders you place.